 If you want to save more, or if you don't meet the income limits for an ESA, look for a 529 plan that allows you to control what funds are in the account.
 Dave doesn’t recommend 529 plans that freeze your options or automatically change your investments based on the age of your child.Pros:

 - Higher contribution rates (varies by state, but generally you can contribute up to $300,000)

 - Most of the time, there aren’t any income limits or restrictions based on age

 - Money might not be transferable if beneficiary chooses not to go to college or receives scholarships

 You can also change the beneficiary to another family member.
 So if your firstborn decides not to go the academic route, you can still use the funds you saved for the next kid in line.

 You May Also Like

-- UTMA or UGMA (Uniform Transfer/Gift to Minors Act) plans These plans are not as good as other options available.
-The account is in the child’s name but is controlled by a custodian (usually the parent or grandparent).
+These college funds are not as good as other available options.
+The account is in the child’s name but is controlled by a custodian (usually a parent or grandparent).
 This person is the manager until the child reaches age 21.
 At age 21 (age 18 for the UGMA), the control of the money goes to the child to use any way they choose.